pulumi/docs/pulumi-hugo/themes/default/content/blog/kubernetes-is-better-with-pulumi/index.md

 ![Helm support](helm_manifest.gif)

 - **Extension libraries** – Our kubernetesx library makes it easier to manage Kubernetes resources by abstracting away a lot of the boilerplate.
 This dramatically cuts the amount of code you need to write, while still giving you access to the full API surface if you need it.
-Read about kubernetesx on our [blog] ({{< relref "/blog/introducing-kx" >}}).
+Read about kubernetesx on our [blog] (/blog/introducing-kx).

-- **YAML export** – Pulumi lets you [export YAML manifests]({{< relref "/blog/kubernetes-yaml-generation" >}}) from the resource definitions in your program.
+- **YAML export** – Pulumi lets you [export YAML manifests](/blog/kubernetes-yaml-generation/) from the resource definitions in your program.
 This can be useful for integrating with other systems that expect Kubernetes YAML.

 ## Conclusion